-Often, the dominant wrist is the injured one, but in some patients, both left and right wrists are involved.
+It’s very common that the dominant wrist is the one injured, but for some patients, both wrists are involved.
 Symptoms include pain and numbness in the index, middle fingers, and thumb.
 As well as tingling in the hand(s), weakness, and pain shooting up the arm.

 Causes of Carpal Tunnel Syndrome

 Patients suffering from this condition are more often female than male.
-Middle age is the most common time in life for carpal tunnel syndrome to occur.
+The most common age for CTS to occur is the middle age.

 Many of the patients who seek chiropractic treatment for repetitive stress injuries (RSIs) do so because it is not nearly as invasive as other, more allopathic, treatments, which often rely on treatments such as medications.